INTERVIEW BY MARKO SYRJÄLÄ

 He played.
 No, he played, but I was playing too.
 I had the same keyboard that he had on stage over by my stuff.

-I know that you didn’t do the whole “Crazy Nights” tour but did you do the Japan part of the tour?
+I know that you didn’t do the whole “Crazy Nights” tour but did you do the Japan part?

 No, I don’t think I went to Japan at all in 1988… No, all I did in ’88 with them was the Monsters of Rock and then whatever – and then the tour that followed here.
 But no, no Japan.
 I never went to Japan with KISS.
 That would have been a good tour over there.